Sonoff S26 FTDI Programing jig

 thingiverse

-19-09-01 Added a little handle on the V2 jig.
-After you print it out, you'll need to drill out the holes for the pogo pins and use hot glue to ensure that they do not short out on each other.
-Refer to this wiki for loading Tasmota onto the board https://github.com/arendst/Sonoff-Tasmota/wiki/Sonoff-S26-Smart-Socket.
-The jig will gently snap onto the board.
-Make sure that the pogo pins are properly lined up before powering on the FTDI.
-Here's the parts list. - 6 - P75-E2 Spring Test Probe Pogo Pin 1.3 mm Conical Head 1.0mm (I recommend having spares) - Female Header 1x40 2.54mm (trimmed down for an easy connection from the FTDI to the pogo pins) -hot glue to hold the header/pogo pins in place Backstory: Starting with the Instructables post by Eric Tsai (https://twitter.com/Eric_1100).
-I found inspiration with DIY home automation.
+I added a small handle to the V2 jig.
+After printing it out, you will need to drill out holes for the pogo pins and use hot glue to prevent them from shorting out on each other.
+For loading Tasmota onto the board, refer to this wiki: https://github.com/arendst/Sonoff-Tasmota/wiki/Sonoff-S26-Smart-Socket.
+The jig will gently snap into place on the board.
+Make sure that the pogo pins are properly aligned before powering on the FTDI.
+Here's the list of parts you'll need: - 6 P75-E2 Spring Test Probe Pogo Pins, 1.3 mm Conical Head, 1.0mm (it's a good idea to have spares) - Female Header, 1x40, 2.54mm (trimmed down for easy connection from the FTDI to the pogo pins) - Hot glue to hold the header/pogo pins in place Backstory: My inspiration started with Eric Tsai's Instructables post (https://twitter.com/Eric_1100).
+I found DIY home automation fascinating.
 Computourist (https://github.com/computourist/RFM69-MQTT-client) cleaned up the programming and added the ability to transmit to end nodes.
-Then I found a great forum that has simplified the build and offers a great community http://homeautomation.proboards.com/post/2053/thread This is my attempt to contribute back to the http://homeautomation.proboards.com/ community
+Then, I discovered a great forum that simplified the build and offers a fantastic community http://homeautomation.proboards.com/post/2053/thread.
+This is my attempt to contribute back to the homeautomation community at http://homeautomation.proboards.com/.

 With this file you will be able to print Sonoff S26 FTDI Programing jig with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Sonoff S26 FTDI Programing jig.